Iron Gomis

-Iron David Bocaf Gomis (born 9 November 1999) is a French professional footballer who plays as a midfielder for Azerbaijan Premier League club Zira FK.
+Iron David Bocaf Gomis (born 9 November 1999) is a French professional footballer who plays as a midfielder for club Troyes.

 Career

 On 9 March 2019, Gomis signed his first professional contract with Amiens.
 He made his professional debut with Amiens in a 1–0 Ligue 2 win over Nancy on 22 August 2020.

 On 31 January 2022, Gomis returned to Dunkerque on another loan.

 On 15 July 2023, he signed with Süper Lig club Kasımpaşa.

 On 1 February 2024, Gomis joined Salernitana in Italy on loan.

-On September 2, 2024, his contract with Kasımpaşa was mutually terminated, and he became a free agent.
-On September 3, he signed a two-year contract with the Azerbaijan Premier League club Zira FK.
+On 2 September 2024, his contract with Kasımpaşa was mutually terminated, and he became a free agent.
+On the next day, he signed a two-year contract with the Azerbaijan Premier League club Zira FK.

+On 16 July 2026, Gomis returned to France and signed a two-year deal with Troyes in Ligue 1.

 Personal life

 Gomis was born in France and is of Senegalese descent through his father.